Metrojet Flight 9268: Tailstrike and maintenance hypotheses

-Airline officials have announced that they have ruled out mechanical failure, but investigators have still not made such a determination.
-Natalya Trukhacheva, the ex-wife of co-pilot Sergei Trukhachev, said in an interview with NTV that her ex-husband had complained to their daughter about the aircraft's technical state.
+Airline officials excluded mechanical failure as the cause, but investigators did not reach the same determination.
+Natalya Trukhacheva, the ex-wife of copilot Sergei Trukhachev, said that her ex-husband had complained to their daughter about the aircraft's technical state.

 The aircraft involved in the crash had suffered a tailstrike while landing in Cairo 14 years earlier.
-Some have drawn comparisons to Japan Air Lines Flight 123, which crashed into a mountain in 1985, 7 years after the aircraft had suffered a tailstrike while landing.
-Flight 123 suffered catastrophic damage in mid-air while climbing to its cruising altitude.
-The crash of Flight 123 was caused by an incorrect repair of the aircraft's tail section following the tailstrike, which left the rear pressure bulkhead of the airliner vulnerable to metal fatigue and ultimately resulted in explosive decompression.
+Some have drawn comparisons to Japan Air Lines Flight 123, which crashed into a mountain in 1985, seven years after the aircraft had suffered a tailstrike while landing.
+The tail section was improperly repaired, leaving the rear pressure bulkhead vulnerable to metal fatigue, which ultimately resulted in explosive decompression.
 Reports on the wreckage of Flight 9268 have suggested that a "clear break" occurred near the plane's rear pressure bulkhead, possibly indicating failure of the bulkhead.

-On 2 November, Metrojet spokesman Alexander Smirnov insisted that the aircraft was 100% airworthy and that its crew was "very experienced", showing certificates the airline had received in 2014, later adding that the tailstrike incident in Cairo had been fully repaired and the engines had been inspected on 26 October, five days before the crash.
+On 2 November, Metrojet spokesman Alexander Smirnov insisted that the aircraft was 100% airworthy and that its crew was "very experienced", showing certificates that the airline had received in 2014, later adding that the tailstrike incident in Cairo had been fully repaired and the engines had been inspected on 26 October, five days before the crash.

 Missile hypothesis

 In a report by UK newspaper The Guardian, a missile attack was "deemed unlikely" but the report stated that several airlines would avoid flying over Sinai while the crash was under investigation.
-On 2 November, Metrojet spokesman Alexander Smirnov ruled out technical fault and pilot error as the cause of the crash and blamed an "external force".
-ISIL's Wilayah Sinai claimed the incident was in revenge for Russian air strikes against militants in Syria, where IS controls territories, along with contiguous Iraqi territories.
-Wilayah Sinai was said not to have access to surface-to-air missiles capable of hitting an aircraft at high altitude since man-portable air-defence systems (MANPADS) can rarely reach even half the cruising altitude of an airliner, but analysts could not exclude the possibility of a bomb on board the flight.
+On 2 November, Metrojet spokesman Alexander Smirnov excluded technical fault and pilot error as the cause of the crash and blamed an "external force".
+ISIL's Wilayah Sinai said the incident was revenge for Russian air strikes against militants in Syria, where IS controls territories along with contiguous Iraqi territories.
+Wilayah Sinai was said to not have access to surface-to-air missiles capable of hitting an aircraft at high altitude, as man-portable air-defence systems (MANPADS) can rarely reach even half the cruising altitude of an airliner, but analysts could not exclude the possibility of a bomb.

-Russian Transport Minister Maksim Sokolov dismissed the claims as "fabrications" due to a lack of evidence from Egyptian civil aviation, from security officials and from air traffic data.
-James Clapper, United States Director of National Intelligence, said on 2 November that there was no evidence yet of terrorist involvement but that he would not rule it out.
-On the same day, a source on the committee analysing the flight recorders said he believed that the aircraft was not struck from the outside and that the pilot did not make a distress signal before it disappeared from radar.
+Russian transport minister Maksim Sokolov dismissed the claims as "fabrications" because of a lack of evidence from Egyptian civil aviation, security officials and air-traffic data.
+James Clapper, U.S. Director of National Intelligence, said on 2 November that there was no evidence yet of terrorist involvement but that he would not exclude it as the cause.
+On the same day, a source on the committee analysing the flight recorders said that he believed that the aircraft was not struck from the outside and that the pilot did not issue a distress signal before the plane disappeared from radar.
 He based his comments on the preliminary investigation of both flight recorders.